-CEF Loans may be available for students who qualify.
-This loan is limited to students who have exhausted all other financial aid resources, but can meet the eligibility requirements.
+CEF Loans may be available for students who qualify and have a gap in funding after exhausting all other financial aid resources, but can meet the eligibility requirements.
+Such requirements include but are not limited to maintaining a full time enrollment status, aggregate limits, and cash payments.
 Amount varies according to need.